divyanshusahu/HackThisSite/Stego/README.md

 ![Mission 17](files/17solved1.png)

-Inside archive, there is a [pdf](files/17solved3.pdf) file of 16 pages all white.
+Inside the archive, there is a [pdf](files/17solved3.pdf) file of 16 pages all white.
 Thinking of white color font, I found a base64 encrypted message on page 8.

 ![Mission 17](files/17solved4.png)